Overview

 • Growth hormone.
 These tumors are called somatotroph adenomas.

 • Luteinizing hormone and follicle-stimulating hormone.
-These hormones also are known as gonadotropins.
+These hormones are known as gonadotropins.
 Pituitary tumors that make these hormones are called gonadotroph adenomas.

 • Prolactin.
 These tumors are called prolactinomas or lactotroph adenomas.